End-of-year parties: 5 golden rules for HR in summary…

-Now, we’re not for a minute saying HR are party poopers.
-And besides, if anyone deserves the opportunity to celebrate, unwind and enjoy the odd glass of bubbly or two, it’s hard-working HR teams!
-However, although everyone will be keen to enjoy themselves and get into the festive spirit at a work party, for some, it can all become a bit too much.
+If anyone deserves the opportunity to celebrate, unwind and enjoy the odd glass of bubbly or two, it’s hard-working HR teams!
+However, although everyone will be keen to enjoy themselves and get into the festive spirit, for some, it can all become a bit too much.
+So, what to do?

-So, if the thought of a big end-of-year bash is sending you crackers, here are our four golden rules to help it go off without a hitch.
+If the thought of a big end-of-year bash is sending you crackers, here are our five golden rules to help it go off without a hitch.

 1. Be prepared